impactfulness/ndc-minnesota-2022-from-eventstorming-to-coddding/README.md

 In lab 3 you will start implementing a ORM model that splits the data persistance model from our domain model.
 We do this with the ports and adapters pattern.
 There is a new project called `CinemaAllocations.Adapters.DataPersistence` were we need to add our code.

 The result can be found in `lab3end`.

+### Lab 4

+We are rounding up the application.
+In this lab, you will implement a REST API to expose the cinema allocations.
+The REST API will be a adapter.
+There is a new project called `CinemaAllocations.Adapters.RestApi` were we need to add our code; and also a `SystemTests` project for the tests targetting the REST API.

+The result can be found in `lab4end`.